Hugh Stollmeyer: Later years

 In the mid-1950s, Stollmeyer and his friend Arthur Repkin moved to the countryside north of New York City.
 Stollmeyer planted extensive gardens here and both the flowers and vegetables he grew became the subjects for his painting.
 He was also vitally interested in abstract painting, but not the action‚ painting of the abstract expressionists for which he had little sympathy.
 Much of his abstract work is on an intimate scale in gouache and reflects his continuing interest in surrealism as well as in clear and vibrant color, and in the juxtaposition of mass rather than line.

-By 1959, Stollmeyer's relationship with Repkin was disintegrating and he returned to New York City briefly and then to Trinidad, where he lived for the major part of each year until 1964.
-He immediately immersed himself in the artistic life of the island and exhibited frequently.
-This was a very productive period, marked by his return to painting Trinidadian women, in all their diversity, surrounded by the lush vibrant color of tropical flowers and foliage.
-There is a new, almost ecstatic freedom in the design of these works which conveys his love for tropical people and tropical plants.
+By 1959, Stollmeyer's relationship with Repkin ended and he returned to New York City and then to Trinidad, where he lived for most of each year until 1964.
+He participated in the artistic life of the island and exhibited.
+During this period, he returned to painting Trinidadian women depicted with tropical flowers and foliage.
+These works utilize designs and colors focused on tropical subjects.

 Stollmeyer's productivity and involvement in the art scene was counterbalanced by bouts of depression which he had suffered throughout his life.
 At this time the depression was accompanied by increasingly heavy drinking and this began to take its toll.
 After he returned to New York City in 1964, he found it increasingly difficult to paint and stopped painting seriously in 1965.

 In 1966, he was asked to design the curtain for the stage at the Trinidad and Tobago Pavilion at Expo 67 in Montreal, Canada.
 He was both gratified and perplexed to be asked.
 He was an enthusiastic supporter of Trinidad independence (in 1962), but was also quite aware of his status as an "old colonial".
 This may have been his last work.

 In 1967, he went to work at the Elmhurst Mount Sinai Hospital, New York, in the physiotherapy department.
 He viewed his work there as a kind of performance, healing through love and laughter as well as physiotherapy.
 He found the constant contact with people invigorating after the solitary pursuit of painting.

 In 1971, he left the hospital, hoping to return to painting but found that he could not.
 His previous work, however, was taken up by the Ligoa Duncan Gallery in Uptown Manhattan and he had exhibitions there and at their gallery in Paris.

 In 1976, Stollmeyer returned to Trinidad and Tobago at his family's insistence and was treated for alcoholism.
 In 1977, he returned to New York, where he died on 12 June 1982, aged 70.

 Stollmeyer was one of Trinidad and Tobago's great painters.
 His work was very influential towards the Caribbean art movement.
 Many of his paintings have been published by Fine Island Arts Inc., a publishing, marketing and distribution company established by a relative in 2006.